-In order to determine the greenest cities in America, WalletHub’s analysts compared the 100 most populated cities across four key dimensions: 1) Environment, 2) Transportation, 3) Energy Sources and 4) Lifestyle & Policy.
+In order to determine the greenest cities in America, WalletHub compared the 100 most populated cities across four key dimensions: 1) Environment, 2) Transportation, 3) Energy Sources and 4) Lifestyle & Policy.

 Although recycling is vital to the sustainability efforts of each city, the types and sizes of recycling facilities vary widely by city.
 We therefore were unable to include — due to the lack of comparable city-level data — metrics that either measure the availability of recycling programs or the amount of waste recycled in each city.

-Finally, we determined each city’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order the cities in our sample.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In determining our sample, we considered only the “city proper” in each case and excluded surrounding cities in the metro area.

 Environment – Total Points: 40

-Note: This metric measures the percentage of parkland.
+Note: This metric measures the share of parkland.

 Transportation – Total Points: 25

-- Share of Commuters Who Drive: Double Weight (~4.55 Points)
+- Share of Commuters Who Drive Alone: Double Weight (~4.55 Points)